Our People

 Mr Bentleigh Latimer

 Mr Latimer was appointed to the School Council and the Building & Grounds Committee in 2020 and is currently Director of LJ Hooker Southport.
 He graduated from Knox Grammar School in Sydney in 1995, before heading to Emerald Agriculture Collage the following year.
-Mr Latimer’s father, Neill Latimer, a former Wallaby, was a TSS Old Boy and Mr Latimer’s son is a current student of the School.
+Ben's father Neill Latimer, a former Wallaby, was a TSS Old Boy and Mr Latimer’s son is a current student of the School.

 His superior negotiation and communication skills along with his experience in property management, residential and rural sales, livestock and grain marketing, has seen Ben achieve great results with LJ Hooker Southport.